PhilMele/M1Project/README.md

 A selection of icons and images are used for this project.

    #### 2.3.1 Icons <a name="icons"></a>
-3 icons are used across 2 pages and can be found in this repo at : assets\images\icons.
+3 icons are used across 2 pages and can be found in this repo at : `assets\images\icons`.

-These icons are used for `local_business.html' and 'public_sector.html' to display the 3 benefits of the product to each potential target market (local businesses and public sector entities).
+These icons are used for `local_business.html` and `public_sector.html` to display the 3 benefits of the product to each potential target market (local businesses and public sector entities).

    #### 2.3.2 Imagees <a name="images"></a>
 Images are of 3 sorts: